How to identify alphonso mango

 Typically those aged mangoes show angles in yellows and green on the skin.

-Mangoes ought not to show wrinkles.
+They ought not to show wrinkles.
 Numerous individuals feel that if mangoes show wrinkles, they are acceptable.

-It implies they were reaped juvenile.
+It implies they were reaped juveniles.